-Paul ordained him for this work on April 25 last year and is tweeting praise for the new work.
+Paul ordained him for this work on April 25, 2016, and has tweeted praise for the new work.

 In a blog at the founding of Rock Hill, Paul Chappell tweeted, “Thankful to hear from our son Matt tonight how the Lord is already working as they are planting Rock Hill Baptist Church in Fontana, CA.”

 When Paul tweets or blogs about Matt for his conservative preacher crowd, he shows the young man wearing a tie, but the real Matt is not a tie guy.
 He is a scruffy beard, skinny jeans guy that would be right at home at an emerging pastor’s conference.
 (Of course, we all know that clothing means nothing; it couldn't possibly be a language; and those who try to apply biblical principles to such things are dreadful Pharisees.)

 And when Paul talks about Matt’s work, he says he is starting Rock Hill Baptist Church, but in the church's online material (rockhill.church), it is called Rock Hill Church everywhere except one time, as far as I can see.
 All of their material is "copyright Rock Hill Church."
 The church sign says “RH Rockhill Church.”
 They are definitely positioning themselves as a generic church.

 Rockhill Church uses out-and-out contemporary music, including Hillsong; and in typical emerging fashion, everything is dark.
 The room is dark for the worship service and it is dark for the preaching.
 It would be nearly impossible to actually look at your Bible and "search the Scriptures."
 Matt’s Instagram post for Feb.
 18, 2017, featured a photo of his praise team singing Hillsong’s “Love So Great.”